microsoft/SmartKC-A-Smartphone-based-Corneal-Topographer/hardware/README.md

 Note: Kindly follow the guidelines mentioned in the `guidelines_for_data_collector.pdf` document to collect high-quality data from the SmartKC device.

+## Ring Distribution
+File `./ring_distribution.txt` contains the radius of each ring and its height from the base.

 ## 3D-print Instructions:

 ### Placido head: